Working with Design Variants

 You set up and manage all variants in the schematic of a design.
 For each component that exists, there are three options.
 Either a component is fitted, not fitted, or replaced with an alternate component.
-When all the components are fitted, this is called the base variant.
+When all the variant components are fitted, this is called the base variant.

 You can add a variant by—wait for it— hitting <Add Variant>.
 That will add a column to the Component list.
 You can also make a change in the variant by selecting the component and selecting what is called the Eclipse control.
 This will allow the selection of one of the three options (Fitted, Non-fitted or the Alternate component).

 The various variants are viewed (try saying that three times fast) by selecting them on the project list.
-The not fitted and alternate components are fully configurable.
+The not fitted and alternate variant components are fully configurable.